bastistician/polyCub/README.md

 #> [1] 4.6e-14
 ```

+The required triangulation as well as the numerous calls of `pmvnorm()`
+make this integration algorithm quiet cumbersome.
+For large-scale
+integration tasks, it is thus advisable to resort to the general-purpose
+product Gauss cubature rule `polyCub.SV()`.

 Note: There is also a function `circleCub.Gauss()` to calculate the
-integral of the bivariate Gaussian density over a *circular* domain.
+integral of the bivariate Gaussian density over a *circular* domain
+(which requires nothing more than a single call of `pchisq()`).

 ## License